5.00 out of 9 votes

 - 15% of respondents will “never” abandon their cart without a discount.

-Note: Men are nearly twice as likely as women to always abandon their shopping cart when they can’t find a digital coupon (66% vs 34%).
+Men are nearly twice as likely as women to always abandon their shopping cart when they can’t find a digital coupon (66% vs 34%).
 Women are more likely than men to never abandon a cart due to not finding coupons (54% vs 46%).

-The age group 25 – 34 is the most likely to always abandon their cart (8%), with the likelihood of never abandoning a cart increasing with age, peaking at the 65 – 99 age group (33%).
-Young men (18 – 24) are the most likely to always abandon their cart, while senior women (65 – 99) are the least likely.
+The age group 25-34 is the most likely to always abandon their cart (8%), with the likelihood of never abandoning a cart increasing with age, peaking at the 65-99 age group (33%).
+Young men (18-24) are the most likely to always abandon their cart, while senior women (65-99) are the least likely.

-Cart Abandonment by Product Category
+Cart Abandonment Frequency If No Coupon Is Found by Category

-Customers are likely to abandon their shopping cart across all product categories, with only 6 – 15% saying they’d “never” drop the purchase because they can’t find a discount.
+Customers are likely to abandon their shopping cart across all product categories, with only 6-15% saying they’d “never” drop the purchase because they can’t find a discount.

 - Travel (7%), home decor (8%), and toys/games (7%) had the lowest rates of “never” abandoning.
 This suggests coupons are especially important for discretionary and big-ticket purchases.